 Scenic Lake Tahoe Drives

-Lake Tahoe offers spectacular scenery in every direction so a scenic drive around Lake Tahoe is a must.
+Lake Tahoe offers spectacular scenery in every direction, so a scenic drive around Lake Tahoe is a must.
 Highways wind through national forests dotted with craggy mountain peaks.
-In-between mountains, visitors will find wildflower meadows.
+In between the mountains, visitors will find wildflower meadows.

-It’s a 68-mile drive that connects U.S. Route 50, California Highway 89 and Nevada Highway 28 around Lake Tahoe.
+It’s a 68-mile drive around Lake Tahoe that connects U.S. Route 50, California Highway 89 and Nevada Highway 28.
 Pack a picnic and stop at one of the parks around the lake.

 Tahoe Rim Trail